Primitive Irish: Documentation

+The physical form of Ogham has affected how Primitive Irish is preserved.
+In its monumental form, the script is normally cut along the arris or edge of a stone, using that edge as a stem-line.
+Letters consist of groups of one to five strokes or notches arranged in relation to the stem-line, and inscriptions are commonly read beginning at the lower left edge and continuing upwards, across the top, and sometimes down the other side.
+This three-dimensional arrangement is one reason why worn or damaged inscriptions can be difficult to read, since the text is often located on the most exposed part of the monument.
+Although ogham could represent many of the phonological distinctions of early Primitive Irish, it did not mark vowel length, and it became increasingly unsuitable as the sound system changed toward Old Irish.
+In particular, later contrasts such as palatalised consonants, lenited fricatives, and other consonantal distinctions are often not directly visible in the inscriptions and have to be inferred indirectly.

 More than 300 Ogham inscriptions are known in Ireland, including 121 in County Kerry and 81 in County Cork, and more than 75 found outside Ireland in western Britain and the Isle of Man, including more than 40 in Wales, where Irish colonists settled in the 3rd century, and about 30 in Scotland, although some of these are in Pictish.
 Many of the British inscriptions are bilingual in Irish and Latin; however, none show any sign of the influence of Christianity or Christian epigraphic tradition, suggesting they date from before 391, when Christianity became the official religion of the Roman Empire.
 Only about a dozen of the Irish inscriptions show any such sign.
 There is speculation about the orthodoxy of one inscription in Hampshire and two in Scotland, but there is no academic consensus on the matter.

 The majority of ogham inscriptions are memorials, consisting of the name of the deceased in the genitive case, followed by MAQI, MAQQI, "[the stone] of the son" (Modern Irish mic), and the name of his father, or AVI, AVVI, "[the stone] of the grandson", (Modern Irish uí) and the name of his grandfather, e.g. DALAGNI MAQI DALI, "[the stone] of Dalagnos son of Dalos".
 Sometimes the phrase MAQQI MUCOI, "of the son of the tribe", is used to show tribal affiliation.
 Inscriptions demonstrating additional information are rare, such as QRIMTIR RON[A]NN MAQ COMOGANN, "[the stone] of the priest Ronán son of Comgán".
 Some inscriptions appear to be border markers.